mhanssler/BS_analysis/README.md

 ## Important Notes

-1. The script uses historical volatility for calculations
+1. The scripts use historical volatility for calculations
 2. Risk-free rate is set to 5% (can be modified in the code)
 3. Recommendations are based on:
    - Price mispricing